phelma/phelma-gatsby-starter/src/pages/index.md

 ---
 templateKey: index-page
-meta:
-  title: Great coffee with a consciencess
+metaTitle: Great coffee with a consciencess
-  description: Great coffee with a conscience
+metaDescription: Great coffee with a conscience
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
 ---